 I listed 5-8 (I can’t quite remember the exact number … or my VMCAS password to look).

 Yes, I had experience working at the Clemson Dairy Farm and participating on the Dairy Show Team.
 I also received hundreds of hours of experience through my Animal Science Labs at Clemson.
-Along with that, I had around 400 hours of experience in a small animal clinic.
+Along with that, I had around 400 pre-veterinary internship experience hours in a small animal clinic.

 What type of paying jobs did you have before going to veterinary school?

 Starting at Clemson, I worked for the Clemson Phonathon for 6 months (it was relatively similar to a telemarketing job).
 I worked as a Camp Counselor during 2 summers for the SC Governor’s School of Agriculture.
 I worked for Clemson Campus Recreation for 4 years as a sports official and for 3 of those years as an Intramural Sports Manager.
 I worked at the Clemson Dairy Farm for 1 summer (the 2:00 am milking shifts didn’t quite work for my sleep cycle).
-Lastly, I worked as a Veterinary Assistant at a small animal clinic.
+Lastly, I worked as a veterinary assistant vs a vet tech at a small animal clinic.